IoLanguage/Theora/README.md

 Io binding for [`Theora`](https://theora.org/).

 # Installation
-`libtheora` should installed and foundable in your system.
+`libtheora` should be installed and foundable in your system.
 Then:
 ```
 eerie install https://github.com/IoLanguage/Theora.git
 ```